miliarch/templatized-directory-generator/README.md

 | !dir_name! | Use the dir_name passed in arguments at run time as the file/directory name | `"sub_dirs": ["!dir_name!", "tests"], "files": ["!dir_name!.py", "!dir_name!/__init__.py", "README.md", "LICENSE"]`|

 ## Example
-This is a simple example of templates definition and program use, covering the use case mentioned above.
+This is a simple example of templates definition and program use, covering the use cases mentioned above.

 ### templates.json
 ```